Looting on Fifth Avenue, Baseball Bats in Fishtown

-A doubled police force and threats from President Trump on Monday did little to stop protests over the death of George Floyd in New York City, where demonstrators covered more than 30 city blocks and some started looting storefronts along iconic Fifth Avenue.
+A doubled police force and threats from President Trump did little to stop protests over the death of George Floyd in New York City, where peaceful demonstrations gave way to looting and chaos across the city Monday night.
+And throngs of white counter-protesters loitered unmolested in multiple neighborhoods of Philadelphia in the latest jarring scenes of unrest in that city.

 Hundreds of people were arrested in protests from Brooklyn to Manhattan over the weekend, after the release of a shocking video showing a Minneapolis police officer pinning Floyd, an unarmed black man, to the ground by his neck.